eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

       - name: Strategy in Approval Voting Revisited
       - name: A Strategy Comparison
       - name: The Taylor Guide to Approval Voting Strategy
-      - name: A Diluted Vote
+      - name: The Diluted Vote Myth
       - name: A Remark on Coalitions
   - name: Common Objections Addressed
   - name: Conclusion